asish012/aws-solution-architect-associate/class-notes-cloudguru/m7-01-database.md

     - MySQL
     - PostgreSQL
     - MariaDB
-*Arora has by default Multi-AZ support.*
+*Aurora has by default Multi-AZ support.*

 **Read Replicas:**
 - Instead of reading data from production database, spread the traffic to other replica databases.